 \section{Abstract}

-The variance of primes in short intervals relates to the Riemann Hypothesis, Montgomery's Pair Correlation Conjecture and the Hardy-Littlewood Conjecture.
+The variance of primes in short intervals relates to the Riemann Hypothesis, Montgomery's Pair Correlation Conjecture and the Hardy--Littlewood Conjecture.
 In regards to its asymptotics, very little is known unconditionally.
 We study the variance of integers without prime factors below $y$, in short intervals.
-We use sieve theory to prove an unconditional asymptotic result in a range for which we give evidence is qualitatively best possible.
-We find that this variance connects with statistics of $y$-friable (smooth) numbers, and, as with primes, is asymptotically smaller than the naive probabilistic prediction once the length of the interval is at least a power of $y$.
+We use complex analysis and sieve theory to prove an unconditional asymptotic result in a range for which we give evidence is qualitatively best possible.
+We find that this variance connects with statistics of $y$-smooth numbers, and, as with primes, is asymptotically smaller than the naive probabilistic prediction once the length of the interval is at least a power of $y$.